Cut GST on alternatives to banned single-use plastic items: Delhi Minister Gopal Rai to Centre | Law-Order

 This will facilitate better implementation of the ban on the identified single-use plastic items on the ground and will encourage the availability of alternatives in the supply chain, he said.

-The Delhi government had recently organized a three-day fair at Thayagraj Stadium here to promote green alternatives to single-use plastic items.
+The Delhi government had recently organised a three-day fair at Thayagraj Stadium here to promote green alternatives to SUP items.

 At the fair, some stakeholders drew the minister's attention to high GST rates on raw materials for green alternatives.

-Representatives of units manufacturing green alternatives told Rai that jute and canvas attract a GST rate of 5 percent and 18 percent respectively.
+Representatives of units manufacturing green alternatives told Rai that jute and canvas attract a GST rate of five per cent and 18 per cent respectively.

-Products made of recycled newspaper attract 8 percent GST, a representative of the Narela Plastic Welfare Association had told the minister.
+Products made of recycled newspaper attract eight per cent GST, a representative of the Narela Plastic Welfare Association had told the minister.

+While plastic products are subject to an import charge of 10 per cent to 20 per cent, bio-plastic attracts an importation rate of more than 40 per cent, Rai said.

 Delhi generates 1,060 tonnes of plastic waste per day.
-Single-use plastic is estimated to be 5.6 percent (or 56 kg per metric tonnes) of the total solid waste in the city.
-The Delhi Pollution Control Committee (DPCC) has set up a control room to monitor the implementation of the ban on 19 identified single-use plastic items.
+Single-use plastic is estimated to be 5.6 per cent (or 56 kg per metric tonnes) of the total solid waste in the city.
+The Delhi Pollution Control Committee (DPCC) has set up a control room to monitor the implementation of the ban on the 19 identified SUP items.

-On July 1, when the ban on single-use plastic items came into effect, Delhi Environment Minister Gopal Rai said his government would be lenient towards those violating the ban for the initial 10 days and focus on creating awareness against the use of such commodities and promoting their alternatives.
+On July 1, when the ban on single-use plastic items came into effect, Rai said his government would be lenient towards those violating the ban for the initial 10 days and focus on creating awareness against the use of such commodities and promoting their alternatives.

+He had said that authorities would issue warning notices to units found violating the ban on the 19 SUP items till July 10 and punitive action would be taken thereafter against repeat offenders.
+Infractions will invite a fine of up to Rs 1 lakh or a jail term of up to five years or both under the Environment Protection Act, 1986.
+The banned items are: earbuds, plastic sticks for balloons, flags, candy sticks, ice-cream sticks, polystyrene (thermocol), plates, cups, glasses, forks, spoons, knives, straws, trays, wrapping or packaging films around sweets boxes, invitation cards, cigarette packets, plastic or PVC banners of less than 100 microns and stirrers.
+Plastic carry bags of thickness less than 75 microns are also prohibited under the Plastic Waste Management Rules.
+Their thickness will have to be increased to 120 microns from December 31.
+Plastic wrapping material less than 50 microns in thickness and plastic sachets used for selling and storing tobacco, pan masala and gutkha are also not allowed.

+The revenue department and the Delhi Pollution Control Committee have constituted 33 and 15 teams, respectively, to ensure the enforcement of the ban.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)